frbourassa/tsne_umap_day/README.txt

 Look at the API dcumentation to see the different functions available for formatting to this kind of DataFrame (df_from_ndarray and df_from_blocks).
 Of course, you are free to reformat your data manually if they do not suit your needs.

-Another, more realistic example is provided with single-cell RNA sequencing data from Hrvatin S. et al. Single-cell analysis of experience-dependent transcriptomic states in the mouse visual cortex.
+I wanted to provide a  more realistic example with single-cell RNA sequencing data from:
+	 Hrvatin S. et al. Single-cell analysis of experience-dependent transcriptomic states in the mouse visual cortex.
 Nature Neurosci., 2018.
-It was used in a paper that we have read in JC, La Manno G. et al. RNA velocity of single cells.
+Data used in a paper that we have read in JC, La Manno G. et al. RNA velocity of single cells.
 Nature, 2018.

+But the files are very large and I keep running into memory problems, so it might be uploaded in the next few days.

 ## DIMENSIONAL REDUCTION
 Some functions might be provided in analyze_tools.py.
 Coming soon...